 Beyond the speech, which was remarkable in and of itself, was the reaction, or lack thereof, by Dole's colleagues.
 Although the speech was criticized by several congressmen, the minority leader's comments went largely unchallenged.
 In fact, Dole's bluntness was privately hailed by a number of his colleagues, according to other published reports.
 It may be that Israel's immunity from congressional criticism has ended.

 Sen. Dole's criticism of Israel contrasts sharply with the attitude of freshman senator Connie Mack.
 The Florida Republican, who won a bitterly contested race against former Rep. Buddy MacKay (D-FL) in the 1988 elections, was one of the few senators who strongly supported Sen. Jesse Helms' (R-NC) anti-PLO proposal this past summer.
-(See the September 1989 Washington Report for further details on the Helms proposal.)
+(See the September 1989 Washington Report on Middle East Affairs, for further details on the Helms proposal.)

 Mack, who now serves on the Senate Foreign Relations Committee, voiced strong support for the Helms amendment in a floor speech in late July.
 "This amendment is consistent with the PLO Commitments Compliance Act of 1989, which I offered as an amendment to the bill in Foreign Relations Committee. . .Both try to make this policy [talking to the PLO] consistent with our support for the freedom and security of our closest ally in the region, Israel, and our opposition to terrorism wherever it may occur."